KeenMate/training/Colored Console/readme.md

 * Spring months will be green
 * Summer months will be red
-* Fall months will be oragne
+* Autumn months will be orange
 * Winter months will be blue